2020–21 Super League Greece

 The 2020–21 Super League Greece was the 85th season of the Super League Greece, the top Greek professional league for association football clubs, since its establishment in 1959.
 Olympiacos were the defending champions.

 Teams

-Fourteen teams will compete in the league – the top twelve teams from the previous season, one team of play-off winner and one team promoted from the Super League 2.
-The promoted team was PAS Giannina who has returned to the first tier after a one-season absence.
-They replaced Panionios (relegated after 23 seasons in the top flight).
+Fourteen teams competed in the league – the top twelve teams from the previous season, the play-off winner and one team promoted from the Super League 2.
+The promoted team was PAS Giannina, who returned to the first tier after a one-season absence.
+They replaced Panionios who were relegated after 23 seasons in the top flight.

-Apollon Smyrnis were also promoted by virtue of winning the playoff round, which relegated Xanthi after 31 years.
+Apollon Smyrnis were also promoted by virtue of winning the play-off round, which relegated Xanthi after 31 years.